Notes on the data: Premature mortality by selected cause - 0 to 74 years

 Policy context: Circulatory system diseases encompass abnormalities of the heart and blood vessel system.
 They include cardiovascular diseases, such as heart disease and stroke, and hypertensive diseases .
 Circulatory system diseases can be genetic or acquired.
 The leading conditions contributing to circulatory system disease burden and mortality are hypertension (high blood pressure), stroke, and ischaemic heart disease (coronary heart disease).
 These diseases are mainly caused by a damaged blood supply to the heart, brain and/or limbs, and share a number of risk factors.
 Behavioural risk factors, such as poor diet, physical inactivity and tobacco smoking, contribute significantly to the likelihood of developing a circulatory system disease .
 Modifiable biomedical factors include hypertension, high blood cholesterol, overweight and obesity, and depression.
 Certain related health conditions, particularly diabetes and chronic kidney disease, can also increase the risk of developing these diseases .
 Non-modifiable risk factors that can influence risk include, age, sex, family history, and ethnicity .
 Circulatory system diseases are also largely age-related.
 In 2017–18, 16.6% of Australians (or around 4.0 million people) reported having a disease of the circulatory system .

-Circulatory system diseases remain Australia’s biggest killer, mostly because of the deaths caused among older people .
+Circulatory system diseases (mainly from ischaemic heart disease and cerebrovascular diseases, the first and third leading causes of death, respectively) remain Australia’s biggest killer, mostly because of the deaths caused among older people .
 They are also the second largest contributor to the burden of disease in Australia, after cancer .
 Within the Australian population, certain population groups are at increased risk for developing and dying from circulatory system diseases.
 These groups include Aboriginal and Torres Strait Islanders, people of lower socioeconomic status, males over the age of 45 years, and males living in rural and remote areas .

 - Australian Bureau of Statistics (ABS).
 364.0.55.001 - National Health Survey: First Results, 2017-18.
 Canberra: ABS; 2018.